Welcome to Los Gatos National Junior Basketball!

 About Los Gatos NJB

-This coming season, 2015-2016, we expect approximately 400 boys and girls will participate in our youth basketball programs.
+This past season, 2015-2016, we have approximately 400 boys and girls that will participate in our youth basketball programs.
 We are currently attempting to secure commitments from our traditional gym hosts and additional new venues as we look for gymnasium time to replace Fisher Middle School, which is under construction, and, in all likelihood, the gym at CT English/Loma Prieta, which was damaged in August by a fire.

 Los Gatos NJB offers boys and girls in grades 3-8 instruction and competition against teams from Los Gatos and other Bay Area NJB Chapters.
 We also offer older students who aren’t playing for their high school teams the opportunity to play against similar teams from other Bay Area chapters.